Auto Product Liability Attorney

 Dedicated to Personal, Social, and Economic Justice

 Auto product defects can cause serious injuries and fatalities.
 When this happens, those who were responsible for allowing the defective product to reach the market should be held accountable for the harm their actions have caused.
 At Marasco ” Nesselbush, our experienced Rhode Island product liability attorneys are dedicated to providing outstanding representation for each of our clients and fighting for personal, economic, and social justice.
-To discuss your specific situation with us, please call us today at 401-443-2999 for a free and confidential consultation.
+To discuss your specific situation with us, please call our Rhode Island personal injury lawyers today at 401-443-2999 for a free and confidential consultation.
 We have offices conveniently located in Warwick, Wakefield, Woonsocket, and Providence and are here to help you.